Parmeggiani-Lab/elfin-data/README.md

 For using Elfin-UI and Elfin-Data no action is requiered inside this repository.

-The following steps are neccessary for generating a new library (or if new modules were designed that should be included in the library)
+The following steps are neccessary for generating a new library (or if new modules were designed that should be included in the current library)

 Setup:
 ```